 Using COMMIT and ROLLBACK:

-statements effectively, follow these guidelines:
+To use the COMMIT and ROLLBACK statements effectively, follow these guidelines:

 Begin a transaction with

-before executing the SQL statements within the transaction.Execute the necessary SQL statements within the transaction.
+BEGIN TRANSACTIONorSTART TRANSACTIONbefore executing the SQL statements within the transaction.Execute the necessary SQL statements within the transaction.

 If the transaction completes successfully without errors, issue a

-statement to make all changes permanent.If any error occurs during the transaction or if you decide to cancel the changes, issue a
+COMMITstatement to make all changes permanent.If any error occurs during the transaction or if you decide to cancel the changes, issue a

-statement to undo the changes made within the transaction.
+ROLLBACKstatement to undo the changes made within the transaction.

-Here's a simplified example of a SQL transaction using COMMIT
+Here's a simplified example of a SQL transaction using COMMIT and ROLLBACK:

 ELSE COMMIT; -- Save the transaction

-, the transaction is rolled back, and the changes are not saved.
-If it's FALSE
+END IF;In this example, if some_condition evaluates to TRUE, the transaction is rolled back, and the changes are not saved.
+If it's FALSE, the transaction is committed, and the changes become permanent.

 No comments: